vineethkumarv/sv-wiki/Control-Flow.md

 **lab output link** https://github.com/piyushagrawal4578/control-flow/blob/main/case/case_op.log

 ### Using of Case statement without default:
-In case statement, default statement is used.
+In case statement, the default statement is used.
 The default statement is optional, and there can be only one default statement in a case statement.
 If none of the given case conditions is true, the statement within the default statement is executed.
 Execution will exit the case block without doing anything if none of the items matches the condition and a default statement is not given.